Does GPGI (GPGI) Pay a Dividend? (2026)

 The bottom line on the GPGI dividend

-GPGI (GPGI) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+GPGI (GPGI) pays about 0.08%, or roughly $0.0100 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the GPGI guide.
 Walnut can show how GPGI fits your real portfolio.
 It is not an investment adviser.

 FAQ